phaserjs/phaser-ce/README.md

 Thousands of developers worldwide use Phaser.
 From indies and multi-national digital agencies, to schools and Universities.
 Each creating their own incredible [games](http://phaser.io/games/).

-Phaser v2 was built and maintained by the company [Photon Storm](http://www.photonstorm.com) and turned over to the community in November 2016.
+Phaser v2 was built and maintained by [Photon Storm](http://www.photonstorm.com) and turned over to the community (as Phaser CE) in November 2016.
 [Phaser v3](https://github.com/photonstorm/phaser/tree/master/v3) is in active development.

 The [current Phaser CE release is 2.8.4](https://github.com/photonstorm/phaser-ce/releases/tag/v2.8.4).